Collective Coffee Roasters

 3. Future planning for Atlantic Canada: Down the road, he also envisions opening up cafes in strategic places in Atlantic Canada: Truro, Halifax, Charlottetown.
 As mentioned earlier, these cafes could then be rented out by new church plants at low cost, so that they could have a space to meet in--and ample coffee of course.

-That the good seed they produce would then be sown into good ground, both corporately and ministry-wise--so that the harvest that's produced is much more than just the business of beans: it's a way to generate funds for God's kingdom, and assist in the growth of churches across Canada.
+Pray that the good seed they produce would then be sown into good ground, both corporately and ministry-wise - so that the harvest that's produced is much more than just the business of beans.